jennosgroup/larables/README.md

 The bulk request will be fired off to the defined route with the request method specified in the `request_type` key.

-By default, the value of the bulk request is submitted in the `bulk_action` name field.
+By default, the value(s) of the bulk request is submitted in the `bulk_action` name field.
 To change this, update the value of the `$bulkActionKey` property.

+NOTE:: You will have to intercept the value of the bulk request submitted and carry out your own validation and actions, then return back to the main page.

 ```php
 /**